Skip to Content

 Class C Misdemeanor Assault

 This is the lowest level of criminal offense in Texas.
 This type of assault is also referred to as “assault by threat” or “assault by offensive contact.”
-You can be charged for this offense if you physically touch someone in an offensive or provocative way or even if you intentionally or knowingly threaten to harm someone without doing so.
+You can be charged with this offense if you physically touch someone offensively or provocatively or even if you intentionally or knowingly threaten to harm someone without doing so.
+You will face a fine of up to $500 for this offense.

 Class B Misdemeanor Assault